cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README.md

 25. Change directories to the `210-*` folder and run the following commands to deploy storage into your cluster:

     ```
-    cd 210-ibm-odf-storage
+    cd 210-ibm-portworx-storage
     terraform init
     terraform apply --auto-approve
     ```

+    > This folder will vary based on the platform and storage options that you selected in earlier steps.
+26.
     Storage configuration will run asynchronously in the background inside of the Cluster and should be complete within 10 minutes.

-26. Change directories to the `305-cloud-pak-for-data-foundation` folder and run the following commands to deploy entitlements into your cluster:
+27. Change directories to the `300-cloud-pak-for-data-entitlement` folder and run the following commands to deploy entitlements into your cluster:

     ```
-    cd ../305-cloud-pak-for-data-entitlement
+    cd ../300-cloud-pak-for-data-entitlement
     terraform init
     terraform apply --auto-approve
     ```

     > This step **does not** require worker nodes to be restarted as some other installation methods describe.

-27. Change directories to the `305-cloud-pak-for-data-foundation` folder and run the following commands to deploy Data Foundation into the cluster.
+28. Change directories to the `305-cloud-pak-for-data-foundation` folder and run the following commands to deploy Data Foundation into the cluster.

     ```
     cd ../305-cloud-pak-for-data-foundation